 One problem that laptops create is people become accustomed to leaving them on standby, rather than shutting them down completely.
 This can add up to countless hours of energy being wasted every year.

 Encourage employees to switch off their laptops or take them home: this is especially important at the weekend.
 You should also make sure you switch off appliances like vending machines and coffee makers, as these will simply waste energy if left on throughout the night.

 Don't forget to switch to a cheaper energy deal

 As much as all of the above will help you reduce the amount of energy you use, there’s only one way to cut the amount you pay per unit of that energy.

 It’s hassle-free and is by far the most effective way to reduce your energy costs.
-Why not try our free comparison tool today.
+Why not compare energy prices with us today?